EvanDorsky/evandorsky.github.io/_film/2022-11-18-omoide-yokocho.md

 format: 120
 ---

-Exit D3 of Shinjuku-nishiguchi station puts you straight into Omoide Yokocho, a little enclave of an alley between a boulevard and a massive train line overpass.
-But most tourists will arrive via the larger Shinjuku station, notorious even among locals for being a maze.
+Exit D3 of Shinjuku-nishiguchi station drops you straight into Omoide Yokocho, a little enclave of an alley between a boulevard and a massive train line overpass.
+But most tourists will arrive via the sprawling Shinjuku station, notorious even among locals for being a maze.
 I think we walked from Kabukicho.

 A neighboring highrise is visible, but its massive lit sign just looks like another sign for an alleyway restaurant.